tair/mb4-web/src/router/reroute_implementation_details/LEGACY_URL_REDIRECTS.md

 ## Implementation Details

-All redirects are implemented in `/src/router/index.js` with:
+All redirects are implemented in `/src/router/oldMappingReroute.js` with:
 - A helper function `createProjectRedirect()` that extracts `project_id` query parameters
+- Explicit path parameter routes that handle `project_id` in the URL path
 - Direct route redirects for static mappings
 - Support for both `/index.php/` prefixed and non-prefixed URLs
+- Proper array-to-path joining for multi-segment `/index.php/` URLs
 - Case-sensitive matching

 ## Complete Redirect Mapping